 Current issues and what the World Food Programme is doing

 Over the last two decades, Uganda has balanced strong demographic expansion with economic dynamism and significant social progress.
-Of a population now numbering some 37 million, less than a fifth live in poverty (down from more than half in the early 1990s).
-Mortality rates for under-fives have been cut, the incidence of malaria has dropped, access to HIV treatment has increased.
+Of a population now numbering some 34.6 million, less than a fifth live in poverty (down from more than half in the early 1990s).
+Mortality rates for under-5s have been cut, the incidence of malaria has dropped and access to HIV treatment has increased.
 Even so, Uganda remains one of the world’s poorest countries, ranked a modest 163rd for human development.

 Occupying 241,000 km square at the heart of Africa, Uganda is richly endowed with natural resources, including fertile soils, regular rainfall, mineral deposits and recently discovered oil.
-Agriculture employs more than three-quarters of the workforce; nine out of 10 women are thought to depend on it.
+Agriculture employs 80 percent of the workforce; nine out of 10 women are thought to depend on it.

-While food is generally available, access to it is inadequate in many places.
+While food is generally available, access to it is inadequate in some places.
 The north-eastern region of Karamoja suffers from chronic food insecurity and vulnerability to hunger, as well as poor access to services.
-A combination of chronic underdevelopment and recurrent drought means households there cannot meet basic nutritional requirements.
+A combination of chronic underdevelopment and recurrent drought means that the majority of households there cannot meet basic nutritional requirements.

 Current issues in Uganda

-Uganda’s population is growing at a rate of 3.2 percent per year (Uganda Bureau of Statistics, 2013).
-Average life expectancy is 58, the poverty rate is 19.5 percent, and per capita GDP is US$715.
+Uganda’s population is growing at a rate of 3 percent per year (Uganda Bureau of Statistics, 2013).
+Average life expectancy is 63.3, the poverty rate is 19.5 percent and per capita GDP is US$ 715.

 Regional conflicts and refugee influx

 The geopolitical location of Uganda makes the country vulnerable to conflicts in the Great Lakes region, and the number of refugees hosted by Uganda has been rising.
-Since fighting broke out in South Sudan in mid-December 2013 the number of South Sudanese refugees in Uganda rose from slightly over 22,000 to more than 200,000.
-In 2015, political instability elsewhere in the region led to fresh inflows, mainly of women and children, from Burundi and the Democratic Republic of Congo (DRC).
-As of late January 2016, Uganda hosts over half a million refugees.
+Renewed fighting that broke out in South Sudan on 7 July 2016 has caused a mass influx in northern Uganda, leading to an additional 90,000 refugees (1 July to 29 August 2016).
+In 2015, political instability elsewhere in the region led to fresh inflows, mainly of women and children, from Burundi and the Democratic Republic of the Congo (DRC).
+As of 30 August 2016, Uganda hosts 620,000 refugees.